Why Having a RC Card Is Essential for Foreigners in South Korea (2025)

 Avoid those pesky foreign transaction fees every time you swipe your card or withdraw cash.

-2. Tourist SIMs Suck, ARC Lets You Get a Real Phone Plan
+2. Tourist SIMs Suck, RC Lets You Get a Real Phone Plan

 Long-term data plans with cheaper monthly rates.